Baburao-sanivada/LLD-Problems/NewProblems/Splitwise/README.md

   - Step 3: Greedily match debtors and creditors to minimize transactions.
 - Normal Greedy would be enough no need to over optimise use simple sorting and greedy matching.
 - Time Complexity: O(N log N) due to sorting.

+Questions:
+1. Can we directly talk with balance sheet or we need to go through user and group manager?
+2. Simple debt should go from group manager / balance sheet directly?